AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 ✅ when human decisions remain indispensable

-In day-to-day business, this primarily means: AI is intended to make work more productive, but not to be used blindly.
+In day-to-day business, this means above all: AI is supposed to make work more productive, but it must not be used blindly.

 💡 AI competence does not mean being able to use every AI perfectly.
 What matters is the ability to critically assess AI results and use them responsibly in everyday work.

-This distinction in particular is often underestimated at the moment.
-Many companies focus heavily on tools, accounts and technical possibilities.
-But the question of how employees can learn to work meaningfully with AI is much more difficult.
+This distinction in particular is often underestimated right now.
+Many companies focus heavily on tools, accounts, and technical possibilities.
+However, the question of how employees learn to work with AI in a meaningful way is much more difficult.

-Just a few years ago, AI was a niche topic in many companies, reserved for IT departments or innovation projects.
-Today, AI is suddenly everywhere:
+Just a few years ago, AI in many companies was a specialist topic for IT departments or innovation projects.
+Today, AI is suddenly showing up everywhere:

 • in office applications